Back to blog

 Choose university GermanyStudy program selectionGerman university rankingCity university fitAdmission capacity NC

-Germany has more than 400 universities and over 20,000 degree programs.
-For international students, this makes choosing the right university and program challenging.
+Germany has over 400 universities and higher education institutions (Hochschulen) and more than 20,000 degree programmes.
+For international students, that makes it difficult to pick the right university and the right degree programme.

-Your university choice affects not only your studies, but also your career opportunities, daily life in Germany, and overall study experience.
+The institution you choose affects not only your studies, but also your career prospects, your life in Germany, and your overall experience as a student.

-• which criteria matter most when choosing a university
+• which criteria matter when choosing a university

-Before choosing a university, you should know the different institution types.
+Before you select a university, you should be familiar with the different types of institution.

 • natural sciences